 - An assessment against the MSC Standard that shows how the fishery is doing

-- A scoping document that recommends strategies for addressing the fishery’s challenges
+- A scoping document that recommends strategies for addressing the fishery’s environmental challenges

-- A workplan that outlines what actions will be taken to improve the fishery
+- An environmental workplan that outlines what actions will be taken to improve the fishery

 - A proof of budget